Visillect/CubePlusPlus/README.md

 * *auxiliary/extra/exif/\*.json* – Extracted EXIF data
 * *auxiliary/extra/gt_json/\*.json* – Calculated ground truth values in JSON format

-## Manually labeled features description:
+## Manually labeled features description
 * daytime – time of the day when the image was taken.
 Possible answers: day, night, unknown.
 * place – is the image taken indoor or outdoor.
 Possible answers: indoor, outdoor, unknown.
 * illumination – is the illumination of the scene natural or artificial.
 Possible answers: natural, artificial, mixed, unknown.